-When checked, every time you save a diagram, the previous revision of the diagram is saved as a.BAK file in the same folder as the diagram file.
+When this box is checked, every time you save a diagram, the previous revision of the diagram is saved as a.BAK file in the same folder as the diagram file.
 For example, if you open the diagram MYCHART.EDG, edit it and save it, MYCHART.EDG will contain the latest changes you made and MYCHART.BAK will contain MYCHART.EDG as it was before you made any changes.
-If you later decide that you want to revert to the previous version, just open the .BAK file and Save As the original file name.
+If you later decide that you want to revert to the previous version, just open the .BAK file and Save As the original file name (such as MYCHART.EDG).
 Remember that each time you intentionally save your diagram, the.BAK file is updated.
-This includes any time that you save except for Autosaves (see below).
+This includes any time that you save your diagram except for Autosaves (see below).